PrairieLearn/PrairieLearn/docs/workspaces/index.md

 The question's `info.json` should set the `singleVariant` and `workspaceOptions` properties:

 * `"singleVariant": true` will prevent student workspaces from resetting due to new variants being generated
-    * Note that new variants will still be generated in `Instructor view`
+    * Note that new variants will still be generated in `Staff view`
 * `workspaceOptions` contains the following properties:
     * `image`: Docker Hub image serving the IDE and containing the desired compilers, debuggers, etc.
     * `port`: port number used by the workspace app inside the Docker image